EgbertW/redmine_planning/README.md

 $ <restart web server>
 ```

 This plugin uses no additional tables so no database migration is needed.
-You do, however, need to give the reschedule permission to users that you want to be able to use this plugin.
+You do, however, need to give the plan and reschedule permission to users that you want to be able to use this plugin.
+This plugin cannot be enabled or disabled for specific projects but instead hooks into the existing issue tracking project module.

+## Short manual
+### Starting planning
+Hit the 'Plan' button next to the 'Gantt' button in any project that has Issue management enabled.

+### Navigation
+You can use the 'Back 16 days' and 'Forward 16 days' to move in the planning chart.
+You can also drag the canvas which will move it around.
+You can also use the scrolwheel to scroll horizontally and vertically.
+If you hold the Control-button down while scrolling, the chart will zoom in and out to give more overview.

+### Types of relations
+Redmine supports four types of relations:

+* **Blocks** This relation type is represented as *Blocks* or *Blocked by* in Redmine, depending on from which side you look at the relation.
+This is an end-to-end relation that states that the *Blocked* issue cannot finish before the *Blocking* issue.
+This will result in the planning chart in an issue where the *Blocked* issue's due date must be before or equal to the *Blocks* issue.
+* **Precedes** This relation type is represented as *Precedes* or *Follows* in Redmine, depending on from which side you look at the relation.
+A delay in days is attached to this relation type.
+This is an end-to-start relation that states that the *Following* issue starts *Delay* days after the end of the *Preceding* issue.
+This maintains an equal distance between the two issues during planning.
+* **Copied-to** This type of relation is represented as "Copied from" or "Copied to" in Redmine, depending on from which side you look at the relation.
+This is basically just an administrative note that an issue has been copied to create a similar issue.
+The planning plugin doesn't do anything with this type of relation yet.
+It may be changed to at least receive this issue type from the server and otpionally visualize it.
+It does not influence the dependency checking.
+* **Duplicates** This type of relation is represented as "Duplicates" or "Duplicated by" in Redmine, depending on from which side you look at the relation.
+This is a reference that a newly reported issue is in fact a duplicate of an existing issue.
+Since this type of relation is usually used for issues that are created by end-users, it is not an integral part of the planning process.
+Therefore, it is currently ignored by the planning plugin.
+However, as with *Copied-to* and *Relates*, this may change in the future to optionally visualize these relations, but they will not be used in dependency checking.
+* **Relates** This type of relatio is represented as *Related to* in Redmine.
+There is no clear source or target issue with these relation.
+The merele specify that there is some kind of relation between the two issues.
+These relations are currently ignored by Redmine but this may change to be able to visualize them.
+They will not be used in dependence checking.

+### Creating relations
+Use the 'Add blocking' or 'Add precedes' buttons to enable relation-creation mode.
+In this mode, you can create a new relation by first clicking the from issue, the issue preceding / blocking another, and then clicking the to issue, the issue following / being blocked by the first issue.
+Once you click on the first issue, the mouse cursor will reflect the target state: if it's a + sign, this is a valid target for the relation.
+If it's a forbidden sign, this relation cannot be created due to the schedule.

+If you want to cancel the relation-creation, you can click the 'X' button to cancel the operation.

+### Deleting relations
+You can delete relations by first clicking the 'X' button and then clicking on the relation.
+When you are in relation-deletion mode all the lines of the relations will be twice as thick to make them easier to hit.
+Once you hit it, a popup will ask you to confirm the deletion.
+To cancel 'Deleting'-mode, click the 'X' button again.

+### Moving issues
+You can move issues by clicking on the text or the rectangle and dragging it.

+When you start dragging the lower and upper limits of the selected issue will be determined by a critical path analysis.
+This is visualized by two red lines (if applicable) where the first one indicates the minimum starting date and the second one indicates the maximum due date for the issue.
+Dragging is not allowed past these dates.
+If you drag the issue and as a result of this related issues need to move as well they will be moved along automatically.
+This also includes maintaining the delay in 'Precedes' relations.

+### Resizing issues
+When you hit the left or right edge of the rectangles the cursor will indicate the resizing capability.
+By clicking and dragging you can make the issue shorter or longer.
+During resizing, the critical path analysis will be updated to reflect the changes resulting from the resize of the issue.
+This is mostly relevant for *Blocks* relations because an issue with an incoming *Blocks* relation will be able to start sooner if the duration of the issue is longer.

 ## Known issues
-* Critical Path Analysis may now work completely when parent issues are involved. **Planned fix**: Being worked on.
 * Since copied-to, duplicates and relates relations are not visualized, it is possible to attempt to create a new relation in the Planning chart which is not executed by the server because a relation already exists between these issues.
 The chart will not recognize failure currently so this will go unnoticed. **Planned fix**: at least recognize and reflect failure in the chart.
 Additionally, offer to replace existing relations with a blocked or precedes relation.
-* May behave a bit slow when many issues are related. **Planned fix**: Only render visible issues on the canvas and remove the invisible ones.
-Updates to the view box should update the visible issues.
+This will probably involve switching from the existing IssueRelation controller because the JavaScript-output is hard to parse and the API call gives no information at all.
+It may also involve optionally visualize other relation-types so that this problem can be detected in JavaScript and handled more intelligently.
-* The tooltip showing issue information may something get in the way when dragging issues. **Planned fix**: do not show any other popups while moving.
+* The tooltip showing issue information may something get in the way many issues are close together. **Planned fix**: better placement / close button / to be determined.

 # License
 Copyright 2014 Egbert van der Wal